 Make this breakfast potato casserole for your next breakfast potluck.
-Loaded with eggs, bacon, cheese, potatoes and sautéed vegetables, it’s a gluten free breakfast casserole that’s sure to please a crowd.
+Loaded with eggs, bacon, cheese, potatoes and sautéed vegetables, it's a gluten free breakfast casserole with potatoes that's sure to please a crowd.

 Breakfast Potato Casserole is a filling breakfast that can feed a crowd

 Looking for a go-to recipe for your next breakfast potluck or brunch party?
-Look no further than this crowd-pleasing egg and potato casserole.
+Look no further.
+Here is a crowd-pleasing egg and potato casserole.

 I especially love it as this casserole is: